Land regeneration

 When we first came to this particular spot in the land, the soil was dry, chalky and relatively infertile.
 It needed love.

-Closing on 3 years of regenerative attention, itâs revived!
+Closing on 3 years of gorwing a forest with regenerative attention, itâs revived!
 Inches of humus cradle the roots, and water retention has drastically improved.
 Grasses and smaller plants organically appear annually.
 The greywater system and organic composting have transformed this hill into fertile ground.

 With what the land itself revealedâan unfolding reflected in its existing resilience and potential.
 By observing the soil and what was thriving, we built upon the supportive interspecies pattern, selectively choosing species to complement the natural balance.
 Native oaks and medronho stood healthy as the true beneficiaries of this ecosystem, holding their ground so steadfastly that adding more wasnât necessary.
 Instead, we focused on filling the gaps, creating a mosaic that weaves together rocky slopes, dry soils, and mycelium-rich patches.